The Six Stages Of Jesus’ Illegal Trial.

 This was done to gather evidence for the full council hearing to follow.
 Like the hearing before Annas, this hearing was conducted at night in secrecy.
 It was full of illegalities that made a mockery of justice.
 (See Matthew 26:57-68)

-Note: Both Annas and Caiaphas cared more about their political ambitions than about their responsibility to lead the people to God.
+Note: Both Annas and Caiaphas cared more about their political ambitions than their responsibility to lead the people to God.
 Though religious leaders, they had become evil.
-As the nation's spiritual leaders, they should have been sensitive to God's revelation.
+As the nation’s spiritual leaders, they should have been sensitive to God’s revelation.

 They should have known that Jesus was the Messiah about whom the Scriptures spoke, and they should have pointed the people to Jesus.
 But when deceitful men and women pursue evil, they want to eliminate all opposition.
-Instead of honestly evaluating Jesus' claims based on their knowledge of Scripture, these religious leaders sought to further their own selfish ambitions and were even willing to kill God's Son, if that's what it took to do it.
+Instead of honestly evaluating Jesus’ claims based on their knowledge of Scripture, these religious leaders sought to further their own selfish ambitions and were even willing to kill God’s Son if that’s what it took to do it.

-3. Trial Before The Sanhedrin (Full Council).
+3. Trial Before the Sanhedrin (Full Council).

 Just after daybreak, 70 members of the Jewish Council met to rubber-stamp their approval of the previous hearings to make them appear legal.
-The purpose of this trial was not to determine justice, but to justify their own preconceptions of Jesus' guilt and condemnation to death.
+The purpose of this trial was not to determine justice but to justify their own preconceptions of Jesus’ guilt and condemnation to death.
 (See Matthew 27:1-2, Mark 15:1, and Luke 22:66-71)

 4. First Trial Before Pilate (The Highest Roman Authority).